remy/remysharp.com/public/blog/reduce-spread-and-the-path-to-unique.md

 # Reduce spread and the path to unique

-As modern JavaScript language features land more and more support I find myself using more and more of the semantic sugar.
+As modern JavaScript language features land more and more support I find myself using more and more of the syntactic sugar.

 I'm a big fan of [default arguments](https://remysharp.com/2017/10/25/es6-default-arguments) but I also really like the `...spread` syntax.
 With that, I've found myself using spread syntax to get a list of unique elements, except until recently, I didn't understand what was under the hood.